 The P-3C fleet consists of two Orion aircraft and a range of ground based systems.
 The P-3C continues to provide Maritime operational support to protect Australian interests.

-Aeronautical Life Support Logistics Management Unit (ALSLMU) manages Aeronautical Life Support Equipment (ALSE), which encompasses:
+Aeronautical Life Support Logistics Management Unit (ALSLMU) provides logistics management of common fit Aeronautical Life Support Equipment (ALSE), which encompasses:

 The ADF clothing capability is delivered by the Clothing Systems Program Office in the Defence Capability Acquisition and Sustainment Group.
 The capability encompasses the vast majority of clothing and accessories worn by Australian Defence Force (ADF) members across Navy, Army and Air Force, and is managed under two programs, being combat clothing and non-combat clothing.